 Zero Waste Baking Ingredients

-Not all baking ingredients can be zero waste, but many have alternatives that you can create yourself or buy from a traditional grocery stores that are either waste free or come in packaging that can be recycled or composted.
+Not all baking ingredients can be zero waste, but many have alternatives that you can create yourself or buy from traditional grocery stores that are either waste-free or come in packaging that can be recycled or composted.
 Below, I’ve included ideas about how to obtain many baking ingredients without adding to our landfills.